 Entertainment can also be an area of contention on a camping trip.
 You might be happy with a pack of cards and a decent book but other travellers might demand to bring their smartphones, tablets or even games consoles away with them.
 Most campgrounds will have WiFi but it is unlikely to be that great.
 Consider investing in a WiFi booster or simply insist that you are all going away to disconnect for a while.

-The number of RV accessories you can buy now is staggering and you could easily blow your budget on all-in-one cooking pots, collapsible washing bowls, motorhome-friendly SatNavs and motorised awnings.
+The number of rv accessories you can buy now is staggering and you could easily blow your budget on all-in-one cooking pots, collapsible washing bowls, motorhome-friendly SatNavs and motorised awnings.
 Just remember that every item adds extra weight to your vehicle and increases fuel consumption.
 You should also ensure that you have adequate insurance in place.

-7 Bonus Benefits of RV Rental
+7 Bonus Benefits of RV Rentals

 Are you excited yet?
 To help get you into the holiday mood, here are 7 reasons why a camper van holiday makes for the ideal getaway:

 In our busy lives, it can be difficult to set aside quality time together as a family.
 Traditional holidays are often frenetic with people running from event to event, worrying about missing check-in times and queuing up to catch flights.
-With a motorhome holiday, there is much more time to be together as a family and share fun and happy times.
+With a motorhome rental holiday, there is much more time to be together as a family and share fun and happy times.

 It Could Turn into a Potential Money-Spinner

 Many of those who get into the camper van lifestyle decide to invest in their own vehicle.
 As well as having a home on wheels they can take out whenever they feel like it, they also have a way of making some cash on the side.
-With platforms such as Outdoorsy taking care of insurance, roadside assistance and drivers checks, it is no wonder that RV owners are happy to sign up.
+With platforms such as Outdoorsy taking care of insurance, roadside assistance and drivers checks, it is no wonder that rv owners are happy to sign up.

-There is a huge community of people out there who have embraced the RV lifestyle.
+There is a huge community of people out there who have embraced the rv lifestyle.
 As your experience grows you will find yourself enjoying the camaraderie and perhaps even meeting up regularly to share good times.

 No Waiting Around